ONSdigital/sdx-deliver/README.md

 * `POST /deliver/comments` - comments endpoint called by sdx-collate

 * `POST /deliver/seft` - seft endpoint called by sdx-seft

+##### note:
+deliver runs within the kubernetes cluster and utilises a `kubernetes service`.This assigns the service with an IP address and DNS name exposing it to the other services.

 ## Configuration
 | Environment Variable    | Description